 Various media outlets have reported that JP Morgan was involved in bitcoin purchase orders on Friday, September 15th.
 If the reports are true, this might come as a surprise to many, especially after its CEO threatened to fire anyone who purchases bitcoin.
 Nevertheless, it seems that the bitcoin purchases would fit perfectly into a Machiavellian plan to influence prices through public statements, generate a panic sell-off, buy low and then enjoy the fruits of bitcoin’s quick recovery.
-This might seem like a conspiracy theory, but evidence shows that there is a chance JP Morgan tried to manipulate the markets.
+This might seem like another Bitcoin conspiracy theory, but evidence shows that there is a chance JP Morgan tried to manipulate the markets.

 JP Morgan: Deception Through Jamie Dimon’s Remarks